telhawk-systems/telhawk-proxy/README.md

 ### Transparent Proxy Mode (Always Enabled)

-GoTrack operates exclusively as a **reverse proxy**, automatically injecting tracking code into all HTML responses.
+TelHawk Proxy operates exclusively as a **reverse proxy**, automatically injecting tracking code into all HTML responses.
 All non-tracking requests are transparently forwarded to the destination server.

 * `FORWARD_DESTINATION` (required): destination URL to proxy all requests to
 * `HMAC_SECRET` (required): secret key for HMAC authentication and tracking security